International-Data-Spaces-Association/IDS-Deployment-Scenarios/README.md

-# IDS-Deployment-Scenarios
+# IDS Deployment Scenarios
-This is the repository where IDS Deployment Scenarios from various domains and cases are listed.
-It acts as a library of information listing different deployment alternatives applied by IDS projects.
-The ultimate aim is to create a source of inspiration and guidance for others who would like to experiment with data spaces or are simply in search for best deployment practices.
-This is also expected to act as a place where everyone can express their opinions on the existing deployment scenarios by creating issues and initiating discussions around them.
+This repository lists IDS Deployment Scenarios from various domains and cases.
+It serves as a library of information, listing different deployment alternatives applied by IDS projects.
+The ultimate aim is to create a source of inspiration and guidance for those who wish to experiment with data spaces or search for the best deployment practices.
+This repository also serves as a platform where everyone can express their opinions on the existing deployment scenarios by creating issues and initiating discussions around them.

 :rocket: [Minimum Viable Data Space](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/master/minimum-viable-data-space/MVDS.md) is also included as a deployment scenario, defined by IDSA Head Office.
 It is also a great place to start creating a deployment scenario.

-## What is a IDS Deployment Scenario?
+## What is an IDS Deployment Scenario?
+An IDS deployment scenario is a description of the steps and processes involved in delivering a component or a set of components to end-users.
+It outlines the various stages of deployment, from development and testing to release and optionally maintenance.
+The scenario typically includes information on the prerequisites (such as hardware and software requirements), configuration settings, and any necessary third-party integrations.
+It also includes details on the deployment environment, such as whether it will be installed on-premises or in the cloud, and how the system will be monitored and supported once it is live.
+A deployment scenario helps ensure that the deployment process is consistent, easily repeatable, reusable and efficient, and that the system is deployed in a way that meets the needs of end-users.

 A deployment scenario can be considered as any implementation made with IDS-compliant components:
 - that allows sovereign data sharing (as defined by IDSA)
-- is built with the intention to resolve a problem, by means of secure and sovereign data sharing
+- is built with a clear purpose, to solve a problem
 - is adequately documented to enable others to follow the same path

-The purpose is all that matters.
-(Puzzle examples)

-Should I customize the components in order to be eligible for a IDS Deployment Scenario?
+### Example:
+As depicted on the image above, there are several ways to create a deployment scenario.
+As long as the implementation is made for a purpose and contains an IDS-compliant component, it can be considered as an IDS Deployment Scenario.

 An envisaged flow for running an experiment with a IDS Deployment Scenario can be considered as depicted on the image below: